Fall 2023 Exam Information

 - Students are not allowed to use or access their cell phones at any point during the examination until all exams have been collected.
 This includes during bathroom breaks.

-- A room schedule for examinations will be posted on the Registrar's bulletin board and on each classroom bulletin board showing which rooms are assigned to each examination.
+- A room schedule for examinations will be posted online and on each classroom bulletin board showing which rooms are assigned to each examination.
 Students are assigned alphabetically by student last name to a specific examination room and must sit every other seat.

-- A proctor will collect student ID cards (or other photo ID) as the examinations are distributed.
+- A proctor will collect photo ID from each student as the examinations are distributed.
 The proctor will return the ID when the completed examinations are submitted.
-Student ID cards will be preferred, but any photo ID may be used.
+Any valid photo ID may be used.
 Any student without a photo ID will be accommodated with a sign-in and sign-out process after all students with an ID are through.
 When an examination has separately timed, multiple parts, the ID will be collected before the beginning of the first part, and it will be returned as the last part is collected.
 There is no scheduled break between the parts of an examination; the second part of the examination will be distributed as the first part is collected.

 - Students with ID cards will be called first to turn in their examinations.
 As the examination envelope is submitted, the proctor will return the ID card.
 Students without ID cards will then be called by the proctor to submit their exams and sign-out.